zizisoft/gitlock/README.md

 gitlock sign
 ```

-Sign the lock.
+Sign the current lock.
 But if you just want to prove your copyright, you really don't need to sign.
-Providing  your identity (name, birthday, nationality, passport number, email, etc.) in a file in your repo and then timestamping is enough.
+Providing  your name and email in a file (like `package.json`) in your repo and then timestamping is enough.
+If you're still not confident, provide more information like your birthday, nationality and passport number in a file (like `author-info.txt`).

 If it hasn't been locked, it will lock first.